lisefrac/redtrilliumgardens.com/content/wishlist.md

     name: "Wishlist"
 ---

 Want to help out?
-As much as we try to reuse and repurpose stuff as much as we can, there are still supplies we must purchase. **Anyone who purchases items from our wishlist will receive a free plant of their choice when we open in spring 2024.**
+While we try to reuse and repurpose as much as we can, there are still supplies that we have to source externally.
+That's where you come in!

+**Anyone who purchases items from our wishlist will receive a free plant of their choice when we open in spring 2024.**

 If you're interested in shipping any of these items directly to me, please reach out to **lise AT redtrilliumgardens DOT com** for my mailing address.